Saturday, August 27, 2016

 In short, Wotell seems like a lottery ticket.
 A very young, raw pitcher with some upside and a lot of risk.
 But, if you buy enough lottery tickets, one might pay off.

-In my view, the Jay Bruce trade represents the end of the rebuild.
-He was the final trade piece of the rebuild.
+In my view, the Jay Bruce trade represents the end of the rebuild, as he was the final available trade piece.
 They simply don't have any expensive, aging veterans who no longer fit in with the organization's new position on the win-curve left to trade.
 From here on out, it's not a rebuild, but rather just a "build."

 If the Bruce trade is the final move in the rebuild, it was a strong final move to what might otherwise have been a lackluster rebuild.
 Dilson Herrera can really hit.
 Wotell is a high risk, solid upside second piece that diversifies the risk and increases the number of avenues by which the Reds can "win" this trade.
 Given where Jay Bruce's value was prior to the season, that's a pretty nice return for the Reds.